pppkkkkkkk/modulo-three-advance/README.md

 2. Add Property-Based Tests
 3. Add concurrent access to the same NewModThreeCalculator
 4. Add API or Library or other use case?
-5. Add Trace to understand for which part
+5. Add Trace for easiler debuging
 6. Add Custom Error Type for cleaner error handling

+7. Streaming Input Support
+8. Dynamic Configuration for every request, fully make use of generic fsm
+9. Add Metrics to keep track every runtime performance